Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.12 - One to Many Relationships/README.md

 ```

 This query returns a concise table with the student's id, first name, last name, and the mark for each homework submission, making it easier to understand.

+## Key Takeaways

+- One to Many relationships are common in databases where one record in a table relates to multiple records in another.
+- The Foreign Key in the Many side table links back to the Primary Key in the One side table.
+- SQL JOIN operations allow combining data from related tables based on matching keys.
+- Consistent naming conventions for tables (singular or plural) are important for clarity and maintenance.